YorkJong/awkEnumLookup/doc/README.rst

 1. Download a binary distribution (e.g., *EnumLookup-2.0-bin.zip*) from
    `Downloads <https://bitbucket.org/YorkJong/awkenumlookup/downloads>`_ page.
 2. Uncompress the binary distribution.
-3. Copy *enum.exe* and *enum.bat* to a directory containing C header files, or copy C header files to the directory containing *enum.exe* and *enum.bat*
+3. Put the following files at the same directory
+    * *enum.exe*
-4. Execute *enum.bat*
+    * *enum.bat*
+    * your C header files containing enumerations

 Usage
 =====
 1. Execute the *enum.bat*
+2. Look-up:
-2. Key in a number to look-up corresponding names (enumerators);
+    * Key in a number to look-up corresponding names (enumerators);
-   key in a names (enumerators) to look-up its corresponding value (an integer).
+    * Key in a name (enumerator) to look-up corresponding value (an integer).

 Command Line